 J-Bar ranch foreman Malloy pretty much keeps to himself—slinking around the edges of everybody else like an old coyote, doing his job and staying private.
 That is until Crispin Carrasco shows up.
 Lean, muscular, and with a motor mouth that won’t quit, Crispin sparks something in Malloy—something the foreman didn’t know was there.
 But how does a lone coyote approach the warmth of a fire?
 And more important, what would happen if that fire burned?

 “Z.A.
 Maxfield has a lyrical way of writing that makes it easy to escape into the world that she creates for her characters.”—Night Owl Reviews

-Z. A. Maxfield started writing in 2007 on a dare from her children and never looked back.
-Pathologically disorganized, and perennially optimistic, she writes as much as she can, reads as much as she dares, and enjoys her time with… More about Z.A.
+Z. A. Maxfield started writing in 2007, on a dare from her children, and has never looked back.
+Pathologically disorganized and perennially optimistic, she writes as much as she can, reads as much as she dares, and enjoys her time… More about Z.A.
 Maxfield